viet-aus-it/vait-discord-bot/README.md

 cp .env.dist .env
 ```

-- The `.env` can be ignored for now.
-- The `.env.docker` file needs to be filled in with these values:
+- The `.env` file needs to be filled in with these values:
   - DB Values: We already fill in some defaults for this to work in a local environment.
     - `POSTGRES_HOST`: db
     - `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`: You can fill in whatever